 The Agreed Minute uses the term "phase out" of conventional steel-jawed leghold traps.
 This term neither implies nor means the regulatory/legal elimination of an entire class of animal capture devices.
-In fact, in adopting the BMP program as endorsed by the states, it is clearly understood that BMPs constitute a voluntary system for consideration by individual states on a case-by-case basis.
+BMPs constitute a voluntary system for consideration by individual states on a case-by-case basis.
 In some cases, individual states may adopt aspects of BMPs into their trapping regulatory scheme; in other cases, the states adopt BMPs through their inclusion in trapper education and outreach materials.
 In both cases, a phase out is implied both in practice and principle.